stefaniealina/fhp-processing/README.md

 # Project 1: Million Summit Star
 ![Star](/star.png)
 <br>
 <br>With this sketch you can draw a beautiful white star with your mouse, which consists out of triangles.
-If you press the mouse, the drawing color changes to green.
+If you keep the mouse pressed, the drawing color changes to green.
 <br><br><br><br>

 # Project 2: Disco Dots